Sunni Versus Shiite Conflict Explained

-Iraq - Ruled by 63 percent Shia majority after United States toppled Sunni leader, Saddam Hussein.
+Iraq - Ruled by 63% Shia majority after United States toppled Sunni leader, Saddam Hussein.
 This downfall of Saddam shifted the balance of power in the Middle East.
 The Shia reaffirmed their alliance with Iran and Syria.
 Although the United States wiped out al-Qaida leaders, the Sunni insurgents became the Islamic State group.
 In June 2014, they recaptured a large portion of western Iraq, including Mosul.
 By January 2015, they ruled 10 million people.
-By December 2016, they lost 16 percent of the land they held and only controlled six million people.
+By December 2016, they lost 16% of the land they held and only controlled six million people.

 Iran backs the Shia majority against the Sunni Islamic State group.

-Lebanon - Ruled jointly by Christians, who make up 39 percent; Sunni, 22 percent; and Shia, 36 percent.
+Lebanon - Ruled jointly by Christians, who make up 39%; Sunni, 22%; and Shia, 36%.
 The 1975 to 1990 civil war allowed two Israeli invasions.
 Israeli and Syrian occupations followed for the next two decades.
 Reconstruction was set back in 2006 when Hezbollah and Israel fought in Lebanon.
 In 2017, the Saudi-backed prime minister resigned due to Hezbollah's influence.

-Jordan - Kingdom ruled by 92 percent Sunni majority.
-Palestinians comprise between 55 to 70 percent of the population.
+Jordan - A kingdom ruled by 92% Sunni majority.
+Palestinians comprise between 55 to 70% of the population.
 The country is now being overrun by Syrian Sunni refugees, who could bring the war to Jordan if they are chased by Shiites bent on revenge.

-Turkey - Sunni majority rules benignly over a 15-percent Shiite minority.
+Turkey - Sunni majority rules benignly over a 15% Shiite minority.
 But Shiites are concerned that Turkish Prime Minister Recep Tayyip Erdogan is becoming more fundamentalist like Saudi Arabia.

-Bahrain – A Sunni minority of 30 percent rules the Shia majority.
+Bahrain – A Sunni minority of 30% rules the Shia majority.
 This ruling minority is backed by Saudi Arabia and United States.
 Bahrain is the base for the U.S. Navy's Fifth Fleet, which guards the Strait of Hormuz.

 Afghanistan, Libya, Kuwait, Pakistan, Qatar, Yemen - Sunni majority rules Shia minority.
 Iran supports Shia Houthi in Yemen.

-Israel - Jewish majority, making up 75 percent of the population, rules a Sunni minority of 17.4 percent.
+Israel - Jewish majority, making up 75% of the population, rules a Sunni minority of 17.4%.